 QUICK GUIDE ON HOW TO READ TOPOGRAPHIC MAP

 |(1) Index Contour, (2) Minor Contour Line, (3) Contour Interval|

 To determine the contour interval of a point, you must have a reference line from which to start.
 This reference line is an index contour (major contour line).
 Based on the reference map, an index is one that is bolder, darker contour line and has a value written on the line.
 The value written on the index line is the elevation.

 Every topographic map has a contour interval which remains constant throughout the drawing.
 The elevation value of the minor contour lines can be determined through the counting process from one index contour to another.
-For instance, if the first index contour line has a value of 100m and the second index contour has a value of 200m, the value of the minor contour lines which can be found between the two index contour lines will be 120m, 140m, 160m, and 180m.
+For instance, if the first index contour line has a value of 100m and the second index contour line has a value of 200m, the value of the minor contour lines will be 120m, 140m, 160m, and 180m.
 Therefore, the contour interval is 20 meter.

 |20 Meter Contour Interval|

 RULE #1: Contour always occur in pairs

 RULE #3: Contours have equal vertical separation

 RULE #4: All contour lines close in themselves